matan-workneh7/php-for-ordering/README.md

-T# Burger Order Project using PHP and MySQL
+# Burger-Ordering-App Project using PHP and MySQL

 ## What this project does